AdaLam7/Grants-Program/applications/DotPay.md

    - Andriod/IOS front-end engineer with 5 years working experience.

 * Peng Qiao:
-   - A core member of AI research institute of a top AI listed company in China with 5 years working experience.
+   - A core member of AI Research Institute wich is one of the top AI listed companies in China with 5 years working experience.

 * Wei Zhang:
    - An advertising director, one of the top AI listed companies in China with 7 years of rich working experience.